W3SS/microservices-software-architecture/README.md

  username: test, password: test.

 ## Docker
-This application can be run with docker containers as well.
+This application can be run with docker containers.
 Docs: https://docs.docker.com
 ### Steps to run with docker

 ```